UMD: A Globally Connected University

 PLEASE NOTE: All University of Maryland study abroad programs are financially self-supporting and, therefore, subject to cancelation due to low enrollment.

 Dennis Nola has been teaching at UMD since 1987.
 He has not lost his enthusiasm for learning, sharing, and shaping the lives of young people.
 He has traveled to New Zealand many times and has family there.
 His background is as a Landscape Architect and educator.
 An Ecology/ Soils specialist co-instructs this course.
-He has designed projects all over the world and many locally including on our own campus.
-The natural beauty and culture of New Zealand fascinates him and he has designed a program that maximizes your exposure and learning.
+Dennis has designed environmental restoration and site planning projects all over the world and many locally including on our own campus.
+The natural beauty and culture of New Zealand fascinates him and he has designed a program that maximizes your exposure and learning to better understanding sustainability from a natural systems perspective.

 For course, itinerary or in-country information, please contact the Program Director.
 For general questions or assistance with applying, contact EA Short-term Programs.